 Stevie Parle went to Ballymaloe Cookery School in Ireland when he was sixteen and has been cooking professionally ever since.
-He has worked in some of London’s top kitchens, including The River Café, Moro and Petersham Nurseries.
+He has worked in and run some of London’s top kitchens, including The River Café, Moro and Petersham Nurseries.

 Stevie’s first book, MY KITCHEN: REAL FOOD FROM NEAR AND FAR, is a collection of his favourite recipes from his travels across the globe and was published by Quadrille in 2010.
 It was shortlisted for the André Simon Award and his next book, THE DOCK KITCHEN COOKBOOK, was published by Quadrille in April 2012.